SharathN25/STM32F407-Discovery/README.md

 <img src="Images/Figure_Clock_Tree.png">

-From (Figure21.
-Clock tree) we can see that **HSI RC** is 16Mhz internal Clock, and an external oscillator (4Mhz to 26Mhz) has to be connected to **HSE** input and **PLL** takes HSI/HSE as input to produce various other clocks.
+From above clock tree we can see that **HSI RC** is 16Mhz internal Clock, and an external oscillator (4Mhz to 26Mhz) has to be connected to **HSE** input and **PLL** takes HSI/HSE as input to produce various other clocks.
 All 3 of these clock sources are given to SYSTEM CLOCK MULTIPLEXER where we can select clock source, Output of this MUX is **SYSCLK**(i.e, System Clock).

 - **SYSCLK** : This is the Main clock of MCU, using this other clocks are derived (Ex: Peripheral, Bus clocks ect).
 SYSCLK is given directly to Ethernet PTP Clock.
 - **HCLK** : HCLK is derived from SYSCLK with a Prescaler in between , which brings down the clock frequency.
 HCLK goes directly to AHB bus, core, memory and DMA.
 HCLK goes to Cortex System Timer with prescalar in between and HCLK goes directly to Cortex Processor (FCLK Cortex Clock).